 - Poacher’s Stream is another beautiful but shorter hike the area

-- Read more about Injisuthi Camp or the Drakensberg in our guide (coming soon).
+- Read more about Injisuthi Camp or our Drakensberg Road Trip.

-The trail heads upwards, and becomes flatter.
+The trail heads upwards and soon becomes flatter.
 Keep going straight, ignoring the paths heading off to the left (you will come back this way).
 There’s a handy bench with beautiful views to sit and recover your breath.

 Continuing along the valley sides, you round a corner, and soon the Grindstone Caves start to appear.
 There are two of these, both similar overhangs.
-They are a cozy place to have lunch, and admire the view.
+They are both a cosy place to have lunch and admire the view.

 After the caves, there are a series of parallel paths leading along the hillside.
 Try to keep on the highest one, near the sandstone cliffs, as this is the largest and has the easiest walking.